kierandidi/kdidi_webpage/programming/_posts/2022-10-22-python-dsintro.md

 *Coding is teamwork, and GitHub helps you discuss ideas with others and show your work to the world.*

+[GitHub](https://github.com/) is an online service for software development and [version control](https://en.wikipedia.org/wiki/Version_control).
+It uses Git, a system for local version control and makes it globally distributed so that you can work together with people all over the world.
+In addition, it provides some nice features making the software development process more structured and organised: wikis, pull requests, issues, taks management, continuous integration, basically the whole software shebang you can wish for.

+Git is a great system, but it takes some time to get used to.
+But I can assure you that this time will be well-spent since it is the de facto standard for publishing and sharing software with the world.
+In case you like gamified learning, [here](https://ohmygit.org/) is the link to a game that makes the dive into Git a bit more fun.
 ## StackOverflow: where you will spend most of your days

+When you think about programming, you might still have the image of a hacker on your mind, sitting with his hoodie in a dark room, relentlessly maltreating his keyboard without rhyme or reason.
+That is far from the actual reality: most of the time, you will spend looking up stuff which you either have no clue about or had a clue about at some point but lost it in the flood of other important memories such as Shakira lyrics and the results of last weekend's football match.
+Here, [StackOverflow](https://stackoverflow.com/tour) is your friend.

 <p align="center">
   <img src="/assets/img/blog/python_intro/stackoverflow.png" width="50%" height="50%"/>